NevanAPH/Flutter-UI-Clone/README.md

-# diskord
+# Diskord: Clone app

-A new Flutter project.
+Build clone design of popular social app, Discord, with flutter.

-## Getting Started
+## For Beginners

 This project is a starting point for a Flutter application.